riconaef/Airbnb_Seattle/README.md

 The return of the function are the X and y matrix.
 The linear Regression model is build with normalized data.
-At the end the function "coef_weights" is used, which returns a dataframe of the coefficients for each feature.
+At the end the function "coef_weights" from the class of Udacity, which returns a dataframe of the coefficients for each feature.
 To have a better visualization, these coefficient are plotted in a bar plot.